Our Heroes: Kiwis in the face of tragedy - from Christchurch to White Island to Southland

 READ MORE:

-• Premium - Our business heroes: Five leaders looking beyond the bottom line
+•Our business heroes: Five leaders looking beyond the bottom line

 It could have been the medics, police, members of the New Zealand Defence Force and scientists who returned to Whakaari/White Island yesterday despite the risk of another eruption.